Marijuana for Medical Purposes

 17. The material risks that must be disclosed are risks that are common and significant, even though not necessarily grave, and those that are rare, but particularly significant.
 In determining which risks are material, physicians must consider the specific circumstances of the patient and use their clinical judgment to determine the material risks.

-18. An important consideration is the impact that the consumption of dried marijuana may have on an individual’s ability to safely operate a motor vehicle.
+18. An important consideration is the impact that the consumption of marijuana may have on an individual’s ability to safely operate a motor vehicle.
 The consumption of marijuana has been correlated with an increased risk of traffic accidents based on epidemiological studies.
-For more information on the impact of dried marijuana on driving, please see: Neavyn, M, Blohm, E, & Babu, K. (2014).
+For more information on the impact of marijuana on driving, please see: Neavyn, M, Blohm, E, & Babu, K. (2014).
 Medical Marijuana and Driving: A Review.
 American College of Medical Toxicology.
 DOl l0.1007/s13181-014-0393-4.

-20. Tetrahydrocannabinol (THC) is the primary psychoactive compound found in dried marijuana.
-It is responsible for the “high” that users experience when consuming dried marijuana, but may also be responsible for some of marijuana’s beneficial therapeutic effects.
+20. Tetrahydrocannabinol (THC) is the primary psychoactive compound found in marijuana.
+It is responsible for the “high” that users experience when consuming marijuana, but may also be responsible for some of marijuana’s beneficial therapeutic effects.
 At high levels, THC has been correlated with marijuana-related harm and is more likely to produce undesirable psychoactive effects in patients.
-While some commercially available strains of dried marijuana contain THC concentrations as high as 30%, the College of Family Physicians of Canada’s Authorizing Dried Cannabis for Chronic Pain or Anxiety: Preliminary Guidance document suggests that current evidence does not support prescribing dried marijuana with a THC concentration greater than 9%.
+While some commercially available formulations of marijuana contain THC concentrations as high as 30%, the College of Family Physicians of Canada’s Authorizing Dried Cannabis for Chronic Pain or Anxiety: Preliminary Guidance document suggests that current evidence does not support prescribing marijuana with a THC concentration greater than 9%.

 21. Treatment agreements are formal and explicit agreements between physicians and patients that delineate key aspects regarding adherence to the treatment.
 A sample treatment agreement can be found in the College of Family Physicians of Canada’s Authorizing Dried Cannabis for Chronic Pain or Anxiety: Preliminary Guidance document.